Leveraging tax credits to finance high impact community projects

 - Native American projects that generate living wage jobs for tribe members

 - Retail projects anchored by healthy food grocery stores located in "Food Deserts" where nutritious foods are not available

 - $5 million minimum project size

 - Located in a qualified low-income census tracts in the Western United States (California, Oregon, Washington, Montana, Idaho, Nevada, Arizona, Utah, Wyoming, Colorado, New Mexico, Texas, and Hawaii)

 - Projects involving new construction or substantial rehabilitation of commercial space.
 Not for most types of housing

 - Must provide clear and substantial benefits to low-income populations including significant construction and borrower jobs

 Vice President, New Markets Fund Director

-invested in commercial real estate projects in low-income communities
+invested in low-income communities